julianee-jk/IDAssignment1/README.md

 * **Google Pixel 2 XL**
     * Mobile responsiveness works well on this device.
 * **iPhone 5/SE**
-    * The hamburger menu bar seems to pop out on the right more than usual.
-Content still readable.
+    * Mobile responsiveness works well on this device.
 * **iPhone 6/7/8**
     * Mobile responsiveness works well on this device.
 * **iPhone 6/7/8 Plus**